March 2020 brought upon unprecedented time for travelers.

-Amidst all the travel restrictions and shutdowns, strong government warnings have been issued from all around the world urging people against travel as a means to help curb the spread.
+Amidst all the travel restrictions and shutdowns, strong government warnings have been issued from all around the world urging people against travel.
+It’s all being done in as a concerted effort to help curb the spread of this virus.

 So we wrote this post in an attempt to provide a happy distraction for travel lovers to partake in.

-For travelers who can’t travel or are quarantining, there are still plenty of fun travel-related activities to do at home to get through this strange time!
-We’re in this alone together!
+For travelers who aren’t able to travel, there are still plenty of fun travel-related activities to do at home to get through this.

 So here are 16 fun homebound activities to spur travel inspiration and keep spirits up during this time of non-movement.